nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `remove-task 2` deletes the 2nd student in the task list.
+* `remove-task 2` deletes the 2nd task in the task list.
 ---

 ### Clearing all entries : `clear`